Renewable Energy

 a SCOP of 3 would mean that for every 1kW of electricity input to a heat pump, there would be

 3kW of heat output.
-Therefore, they offer significant fuel savings
+Therefore, they offer significant fuel savings compared with other electric

 heating options.
 The carbon footprint of a heat pump is therefore proportionate to the carbon

-s are therefore viewed as a low carbon alternative
+intensity of the electricity input.
+Heat pumps are therefore viewed as a low carbon alternative

 to fossil fuels for heating and, if the electricity is sourced wholly from renewable generation,